digitalocean/k8s-adoption-journey/docs/02-development/observability.md

     kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
     ```

+    !!! note
+        To check if the installation was successful, run the `kubectl get pods -n kubernetes-dashboard` command, and confirm that the pods are running.

 2. In a new terminal window start the `kubectl proxy`:

     ```shell
     kubectl proxy
     ```

-3. Open a web browser and point to the [Kubernetes Dashboard Login](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:https/proxy/#/login) and add your cluster's config file in the `Login` page.
+3. Launch a web browser and open the [Kubernetes Dashboard Login](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/) page.
+Then, choose the `Kubeconfig` option, and provide your cluster's config file to log in.

     !!! note
-            You will authenticate using the cluster's `kubeconfig` file.
             To get the config file navigate to your DigitalOcean cloud console, go to `Kubernetes`, select your cluster and from the `Configuration` section, click on `Download Config File`.

-    You should see the following:
+    After successfully logging in, you should be presented with the main dashboard landing page:

     ![kubernetes dashboard landing page](kubernetes_dashboard_landing_page.png)

-Once you deploy and log in to Kubernetes Dashboard, you’ll have access to metric summaries for each pod, node, and namespace in your cluster.
-You can also use the UI to edit Kubernetes objects—for instance, to scale up a Deployment or to change the image version in a pod’s specification.'
+Next, you can check metric summaries for each pod, node, and namespace in your cluster.
+Editing Kubernetes objects is also possible, such as scaling up/down deployments, change image version for pods, etc.

-You can also view the stream of logs from a pod in `Kubernetes Dashboard`.
-From the navigation bar at the top of the `Pods` view, click on the `Logs` tab to access a log stream from the pod in the browser, which can be further segmented by container if the pod comprises multiple containers. `Exec` into a container is also possible from the same page.
+Going further it is also possible to inspect log streams for pods.
+From the navigation bar at the top of the `Pods` view, click on the `Logs` tab to access a pod log stream directly in your web browser.
+In case of pods comprised of multiple containers, you have the option to inspect each container logs.
+Finally, you can `Exec` into a pod container from the same page.

 Kuberentes events are also viewable from the `Kubernetes Dashboard`.
 From the left menu click on the `Events` view.
 Events will be displayed and stored for 1 hour.

-Next, you will setup the `staging` environment.
+Next, you will learn how to provision and configure the `staging` environment for the online boutique sample application.
+Besides DOKS setup and the sample app deployment, you will also configure a full observability stack comprised of logging, monitoring and alerting via Slack.
+Usually, a staging environment should be pretty close (if not similar) to a production environment.